 - Before and after the show, you are welcome to take pictures in the theater.
 Once the show starts, however, please refrain from taking pictures or using your cell phone.

 - Due to dark conditions during the program, anyone who leaves will not be readmitted.
-Chaperones must supervise children using restrooms.
+Chaperons must supervise children using restrooms.

 Private groups can pick from any of the Dome360 shows.